priyam009/Cool-Beans/README.md

 https://cool-beans-coffee.herokuapp.com/

-* Create a sign in using Google sign-in
+* Create a sign in using Google sign-in.
-* Google will help sign-in automatically
+* Google will help sign-in automatically.
 * Acting as an owner of the company, add the NGOs the company supports and the employees that work for your company.
 * Add orders for the employees.
 A share of the purchase is contributed to the NGO.
 * Interactive graphs shows contribution to each NGO.